 The Purpose of Yoga

-Our general state of health is affected by both physical and psychological elements.
+Our health is affected by both physical and psychological elements.
 Much of our stress comes from psychological sources, and the pain that results from making bad choices in what affects us.
 This includes what we eat, the media we consume, the nature of our daily activities, and the influences of those around us.

 According to the sage Patanjali, whose ancient writings inform us on the nature of yoga, there are naturally occurring obstacles that we encounter on the path to restoring our healthy state of being.
 We can turn to yoga to overcome those obstacles, while being aware that we all share the same challenges.